 I was not surprised to hear that there was an increasing share in electric car registrations at the end of the year.
 The car sales in Belgium slow down in the last months of the year, sometimes even the second half of the year.
 This was also the case in 2018 (this is the Belgian data – I don’t have this information for Flanders, so unless the data is so very different for Flanders than for Belgium, this at least will give an idea):

 This has to do with the Brussels Motor Show that is being held in January.
-Many Flemings will wait before purchasing a car until January, because they expect a better deal at the motor show.
+Many Flemings will wait to purchase a car until January, because they expect a better deal at the motor show.
 Electric cars seem to have their own dynamics, so this means that (almost) the same number is divided by a smaller total number, therefor coming to a higher share in December 2018 (when car registrations are by far the lowest of the year).
 Again, the graph shows Belgian data, but I expect the same mechanism working in Flanders too.

 Concluding, a 2% increase in December is nice, but how much is this the effect of a (traditional) slowdown of (fossil-fuel) car sales at the end of the year?
 Also, it is not even a blip in the grand scheme of things.
 A 1.94% increase of something that was incredibly tiny is still incredibly tiny.